louiz/biboumi/doc/biboumi.md

 circumvent this problem, biboumi provides a raw notification when modes are changed, and lets the user change the modes directly.

 To change modes, simply send a message starting with “`/mode`” followed by the modes and the arguments you want to send to the IRC server.
 For example “/mode +aho louiz”.
-Note that your XMPP client may inteprete messages begining with “/” like a command.
+Note that your XMPP client may interprete messages begining with “/” like a command.
 To actually send a message starting with a slash, you may need to start your message with “//mode” or “/say /mode”, depending on your client.

 When a mode is changed, the user is notified by a message coming from the MUC bare JID, looking like “Mode #foo [+ov] [toto tutu]”.
 In addition, if